Sports-related curses: Hanshin Tigers

 This curse was supposedly cast on the Hanshin Tigers by Colonel Harland Sanders (the founder and mascot of Kentucky Fried Chicken) after fans of the team threw his statue into the Dōtonbori Canal while celebrating the Tigers' 1985 Japan Championship Series, not to be recovered until 2009.

+The curse was broken in 2023 when the Tigers won Game 7 of the 2023 Japan Series for their first NPB championship since 1985.

+Milwaukee Brewers

+The Milwaukee Brewers Reverse World Series Curse (or Brewers World Series Curse) is a supposed pattern that saw every team the Milwaukee Brewers lost to in the postseason throughout their entire history at least make it to the World Series.
+The curse technically ended with the New York Mets, who beat the Brewers in the 2024 Wild Card round, were themselves defeated by the Los Angeles Dodgers in the 2024 NLCS, thus not qualifying for the World Series; however, Milwaukee still has not won a World Series.
+In some respect, it makes this curse unique where it does not have to end with the cursed team winning a World Series.
+Many think the curse was placed on the city due to nefarious circumstances surrounding the Pilots move from Seattle to Milwaukee.

 San Francisco Giants

 This curse is an alleged hex placed on the San Francisco Giants following their move from New York City and refers to Coogan's Bluff which is a cliff that overlooked the former site of the Polo Grounds, which was the Giants' home in New York.
 In 1921, the Giants honored Eddie Grant, the first Major League Baseball player killed in World War I, with a plaque in centerfield, but the plaque was lost during the field invasion by fans that followed the Giants' final game at Polo Grounds at the end of the 1957 season.

 Since then, the Giants, who had won five World Series titles, all but the first with the Eddie Grant plaque in centerfield, lost in their next three World Series appearances, including the '89 Series that was delayed because of the Loma Prieta earthquake.
 Two of those series losses were in the seventh game.

 The Giants were approached on multiple occasions with offers to replace the plaque, but the management refused, citing a preference to keep the team's New York history separate.
 But the team eventually relented, installing a replica of the original plaque in AT&T Park on Memorial Day, 2006.
 A club official at the time said, "Baseball fans are so superstitious, and players are too, so you have to take this stuff seriously.
 And if by putting up a plaque we can break some sort of curse, who's to say it's not the right thing to do?"